bodo-ai/PyDough/documentation/usage.md

 <!-- TOC --><a name="pydoughexplain_structure"></a>
 ### `pydough.explain_structure`

 The `explain_structure` API can be called on a PyDough knowledge graph object returned from `load_metadata_graph` or `parse_json_metadata_from_file`.
-It function displays information about a the metadata graph, including the names of each collection in the graph, the names of all scalar and sub-collection properties for each collection, and some details of the sub-collection properties.
+It displays information about a the metadata graph, including the names of each collection in the graph, the names of all scalar and sub-collection properties for each collection, and some details of the sub-collection properties.

 Below is an example that displays information about the TPC-H schema, truncated to only include nations, regions and customers.